Introduction to Qlik Sense – Key Concepts of Qlik Sense

 vii.
 Data searching

 We can search all the data residing within the limits of your Qlik Sense application with the data search tool.
-We locate at the top left of the Qlik Sense app.
-Also, the search tool powered by the Qlik Sense’s associative engine.
+It is located at the top left of the Qlik Sense app.
+Also, the search tool powered by Qlik Sense’s associative engine.
 You can carry out different sorts of text searches in the search bar.

 The navigation option, at the top left of the app window, consists of some important options that relate to app and data management.
 You can overview the entire app and the situation of the components in it.
 Also, to view and manage data, you have the options like Data manager, Data load editor, Data model viewer.